top of page

 Some of you may recognise the title of this post from one of the world's great legal minds, Lionel Hutz, a.k.a.
 Miguel Sanchez.

-I increasingly find myself, admittedly (and often more often proudly) a non-lawyer, having to make decisions, adjudicate, and provide advice on what amount to questions of administration law.
+I increasingly find myself, admittedly (and more often proudly) a non-lawyer, having to make decisions, adjudicate, and provide advice on what amount to questions of administration law.
 This may involve me having one of my numerous hats on, being an Appeals panel chair, deciding complaints, managing investigations of serious business, or providing advice to the academic integrity officers who handle and decide cases of plagiarism, collusion, and the like.
 I wanted to talk through a couple of things that have come up in recent cases that I think many in this space could benefit from.
 I think this post will essentially be a two parter, so expect the second part in a couple of days.

 Mitigating circumstances